msavoury/TIL/java-servlet.md

 request to another servlet, or to include the output of another servlet in the response.
 The RequestDispatcher interface provides a mechanism to accomplish this.

+##Web Applications
+A special directory exists within the application hierarchy named “WEB-INF”.
+This directory contains all things related to the application that aren’t in the document root of the application.
+The WEB-INF node is not part of the public document tree of the application.
+No file contained in the WEB-INF directory may be served directly to a client by the container.
+However, the contents of the WEBINF directory are visible to servlet code using the getResource and getResourceAsStream method calls on the ServletContext, and may be exposed using the RequestDispatcher calls

+The contents of the WEB-INF directory are:
+• The /WEB-INF/web.xml deployment descriptor.
+• The /WEB-INF/classes/ directory for servlet and utility classes.
+The classes in this directory must be available to the application class loader.
+• The /WEB-INF/lib/*.jar area for Java ARchive files.
+These files contain servlets, beans, and other utility classes useful to the Web application.
+The Web application class loader must be able to load classes from any of these archive files.
+The Web application class loader must load classes from the WEB-INF/ classes directory first, and then from library JARs in the WEB-INF/lib directory.